 - 3 g matcha powder

 - 8 g icing sugar

 - Combine warabimochiko, sugar, matcha powder, and water and mix well.

 - Filter the mixture through a sieve into a saucepan.

 - Boil the mixture at medium heat.
-Use a wooden spatula and stir constantly until the mixture is thicken and turns translucent.
+Use a wooden spatula and stir constantly until the mixture is thickened and turns translucent.

 - Remove the mochi from the heat and transfer it to a baking sheet or a rectangular baking pan.

-- Spread it to around 1 inch thickness.
+- Spread it evenly to around 1-inch thickness.

 - Meanwhile, mix all the ingredients for coating together.

-- Once it is cooled, cut them into small cubes and coat them with the premixed powder.
+- Once the warabimochi is cooled, cut them into small cubes and coat them with the premixed powder.
+Ready to serve.